Online Quote Call Now

 Drip tray

 A drip tray is designed to catch any spillages to prevent oil from entering the environment.
 The drip tray will ensure the fuel is contained within as it is attached to the bottom of the tank.
-If it can hold the same amount as the container, it should also be able to hold one quarter of the drum it is holding.
+If it can hold the same amount as the container, it should also be able to hold one-quarter of the drum it is holding.
 This is only valid if you use the tray to hold a single drum.

-Here at Crown Oil, all of our barrels are designed to sit on drip trays to help you prevent an oil spillage.
+Here at Crown Oil, all of our barrels are designed to sit on drip trays to help you prevent oil spillage.

 Tank gauging system